zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-savechanges.md

 Whenever you have more than one entity to save.
 The `BulkSaveChanges` is almost as fast as the `SaveChanges` for one entity, but becomes way faster as the number of entities to save grows.

 #### When should I use BulkSaveChanges over BatchSaveChanges?
-`BatchSaveChanges` become slower and slower in comparisons to `BulkSaveChanges` when the number of entities to save grows due to the `ChangeTracker`.
+`BatchSaveChanges` become slower and slower in comparison to `BulkSaveChanges` when the number of entities to save grows due to the `ChangeTracker`.

 After a few thousands of entities, we recommend using `BulkSaveChanges` which is a more scalable solution.